adam-sse/geneseer-test-driver/README.md

 There are three commands available:

 * `"CLASS"`: another `java.lang.String` after this command specifies the fully qualified class name of a test class to run.
-The are loaded via [`Class.forName()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Class.html#forName%28java.lang.String%29).
-If loading a class fails, no tests are executed.
+The class is loaded via [`Class.forName()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Class.html#forName%28java.lang.String%29).
+If loading a class fails, the test driver process prints an exception to stderr and dies.
 The result of this command are the executed tests as `java.util.List<net.ssehub.program_repair.geneseer.evaluation.TestResult>`

 * `"METHOD"`: two `java.lang.String` after this command specify the fully qualified class name of a test class and the name of a test method within that class (no parenthesis or arguments).
-The result of this command is either a `net.ssehub.program_repair.geneseer.evaluation.TestResult` of the executed test, or `null` if either the class could not be loaded (see above) or the test method does not exist within that class.
+The result of this command is either a `net.ssehub.program_repair.geneseer.evaluation.TestResult` of the executed test, or `null` if the test method does not exist within that class.
+If loading the class fails, the test driver process dies (see above).

 * `"HEARTBEAT"`: The result of this command is a single `java.lang.String` with the content `"alive"`.
 This is useful for checking if the process is still responding (e.g. during debugging).